 9.3.2 XML component

-The component implementing the identifier of the initial request shall be the RequestID attribute specified in clause 4.1.10.2 of [1] for the “validation” protocol and the “validation and augmentation” protocol.
+The component implementing the identifier of the initial request shall be the RequestID attribute specified in clause 4.1.10.2 of DSS-X core v2.0 [1] for the “validation” protocol and the “validation and augmentation” protocol.

 The component implementing the identifier of the initial request shall be the RequestID attribute specified in clause 6.1.1.2 of the present document for the “augmentation” protocol.